 Curriculum & International Opportunities

-The ICD Option involves completion of a core curriculum (13 credits), additional coursework in an area of academic and professional interest, and completion of an international assignment with the Peace Corps Masters International program or an international conservation and development organization of the US Peace Corps.
+The ICD Option involves completion of a core curriculum (13 credits), additional coursework in an area of academic and professional interest, and completion of an international assignment with an international conservation and development organization of the US Peace Corps.

 The core curriculum includes: